-Science 7 Honors is for students who have excelled and demonstrated a firm grasp of concept and skills in sixth grade science and mathematics, The students must display a high degree of interest in science and math, be motivated and self directed, easily understand new concepts and principles, and demonstrate a high level of problem-solving skills.
+Science 7 Honors is for students who have excelled and demonstrated a firm grasp of concept and skills in sixth grade science and mathematics, have at least a 93 average in each course, have the teachers' recommendation and who meet the district criteria on standardized tests.
+The students must display a high degree of interest in science and math, be motivated and self directed, easily understand new concepts and principles, and demonstrate a high level of problem-solving skills.